ArenKDesai/Aren-s-Notes/Random Algorithms.md

 Sample space $\Omega$ of all possible outcomes.
 Can be infinite.
 Ex: 4-sided die $\Omega = \{1,2,3,4\}$.
 Probability mass: each $i \in \Omega$ has a nonnegative probability mass.
 Total probability mass = 1.

+### Union bound
+The probability of a series of events is upper